Ready to work with us?

 The typical career path of an accountant is very broad, however, there are two starting points that are most common.

-Train in Industry: Work within the Finance department of a business.
+Work within the finance department of a business.
 Reporting on the financial performance of the business, whilst also studying for a formal accountancy qualification (AAT, ACCA, CIMA).
 You would usually start out as a finance assistant or trainee accountant and having gained your qualification, can move up in the business (or another business) to become a Finance Manager, Financial Controller, Finance Director, or CFO.

 How much can an Accountant earn per year?